sebslon/Other/07-microservices-node-react/01-blog/readme.md

 # Basic microservices Blog App

+Getting the idea of microservices and communication between them.

 Built Event Bus from scratch without usage of too many libs etc. for better understanding of microservices architecture and communication.

 Event Bus (event-based communication between different microservices)